The secrets of night-shining clouds | EarthSky.org

 Since the clouds are so sensitive to the atmospheric temperatures, they can act as a proxy for information about the wind circulation that causes these temperatures.
 First of all, they can tell scientists that the circulation exists, and also tell us something about the strength of the circulation.

 How can I see noctilucent clouds?
 If you want to see the clouds, what steps should you take?
-Remember, you have to be at a relatively high latitude on Earth to see them: between about 45 degrees and 60 degrees north or south latitude.
+Remember, you have to be at a relatively high latitude on Earth to see them: typically between about 45 degrees and 60 degrees north or south latitude, although the clouds can sometimes be seen at lower latitudes, particularly following the solstices.

 For best results, look for these clouds from about May through August in the Northern Hemisphere, and from November through February in the Southern Hemisphere.